imarc/handbook/frontend.markdown

 ### Media Queries

-Meida queries is a CSS3 technology allowing scope limitation of styles based on a feature such as width, aspect ratio, pixel density, and more. iMarc primarily uses media queries to serve different styles to mobile and tablet devices/
+Meida queries is a CSS3 technology allowing scope limitation of styles based on a feature such as width, aspect ratio, pixel density, and more. iMarc primarily uses media queries to serve different styles to mobile and tablet devices.

 All media queries can reside in a site’s main stylesheet.